Wuthering Heights by Emily Brontë - Book review, Summary, Characters, Analysis & Quotes

 She was at last at peace, and in a violent fusion with the wasteland, "I shall surpass you beyond comparison, above all of you."
 With Catherine's passing, the broken harmony is re-established, and eternity is It was born in death, and from then on "there is an unending, shadowless faith--the eternity into which they entered--where life goes on infinitely, love infinitely harmonious, joy infinitely full."

 However, the struggle between nature's cruelty and tranquility did not stop.
 Heathcliff and Linton still supported the two forces, and the new combination of strengths after Catherine's death was reflected again in the next generation.
 It was little Katie and little Linton and Hareton, the son of Hindley, who had been brought up by Heathcliff.
-Just as Katherine's bond between the two forces began to confront the first generation, little Katie leads a new confrontation.
+Just as Katherine's bond with the two forces began to confront the first generation, little Katie leads a new confrontation.

 Apparently, Emily Bronte poured new hope into little Katie.
 She is a combination of Linton and Catherine.
 She has the tolerance and kindness of the Linton family in her, and at the same time inherits her mother's "excessive sensitivity and kindness."
 Active heart, her anger is never violent; her love is never fiery, but deep and tender...and stubborn will."